 Thank you for your e-mail of 31 May 2021.
 We hereby acknowledge receipt of

 your application for access to documents, which was registered on 1 June

 - GESTDEM 2021/3554 (SG);

 In accordance with Regulation (EC) No 1049/2001 regarding public access to

 European Parliament, Council and Commission documents, your application

 will be handled within 15 working days.

-The time limit will expire on 06/03/2020.
-In case this time limit needs to
+The time limit will expire on 22 June 2021.
+In case this time limit needs

 Please note that the private third party running the AsktheEU.org website

 is responsible and accountable for the processing of your personal data